Nav

 What Can Be Done to Make Death From Glioblastoma Less Painful for Both Patient and Caregiver Alike?

 Death is often a difficult process for patients with glioblastoma and their caregivers.
 However, there are ways to lighten the emotional and physical burden of a loved one’s passing for both parties.
-One of the most important things caregivers can do is remain understanding and supportive.

-Caregivers should be prepared for death to occur at any time.
+• Have a Plan in Place: Caregivers should be prepared for death to occur at any time.
 It is important to have a plan in place for when death does occur, including who will be present and what will be done afterward.

-It is important for caregivers to be kind to themselves, spend time with other loved ones and seek help from professionals, such as a licensed therapist, if they need additional support.
+• For the Caregiver: Taking care of a dying loved one is often both physically and emotionally challenging.
+They may feel complex and conflicting feelings about their loss.
+Caregivers need to be kind to themselves, spend time with other loved ones, and seek help from professionals, such as a licensed therapist, if they need additional support.

 No one wants to think about death, but for patients who have been diagnosed with glioblastoma, it is a reality that they must face.
 This type of cancer is very aggressive and often leads to death within a year or less from the time of diagnosis.
+Faith in G-d and family can be crucial for navigating such difficult times for all involved.

 Get Insights From a World-Renowned Neurosurgeon